confluent-jp/blog-repo/content/authors/stanislav/_index.md

 # Interests to show in About widget
 interests:
-  - Kafka Core
+  - Writing newsletters (2 Minutes Streaming)
-  - Programming
+  - Studying macroeconomics and finance

 social:
   - icon: twitter